Important note: In Australia, it is illegal to cultivate, possess, use or supply psychedelic mushrooms or CBD.

 Microdosing, or taking tiny amounts of a drug daily, does more than just get people mildly high.
 Specifically, psychedelics such as LSD (which is very similar to psilocybin, pharmacologically speaking) act on the neurotransmitter system, serotonin, which is widely used in traditional antidepressant drugs, says Harriet De Wit, PhD, founder and primary investigator in the Human Behavioral Pharmacology Laboratory at the University of Chicago.
 "So, there is some neurochemical rationale for the possibility that it improves mood," she says.
 Compared to traditional antidepressants, which can take weeks to take effect, microdoses of LSD have been shown to have marginal subjective effects after just one administration, she adds.

 That's not to say that there aren't some risks associated with microdosing.
-Technically, psilocybin and LSD are classified as "Schedule I" drugs, meaning it's illegal to cultivate or possess psilocybin producing mushrooms for either personal consumption or distribution, per the Drug Policy Alliance.
-Although LSD and psilocybin are relatively safe, it's significantly risky to buy substances from an illegal source, because you can't confirm the purity and concentration of the substance, Dr. De Wit says.
+Technically, psilocybin and LSD are illegal drugs in Australia, and it's illegal to cultivate or possess psilocybin producing mushrooms for either personal consumption or distribution.
+And although LSD and psilocybin are relatively safe, it's significantly risky to buy substances from an illegal source, because you can't confirm the purity and concentration of the substance, Dr. De Wit says.
 "The amount of active drug may vary widely, other active drugs may be added, and there may be toxic or impure other substances in any preparation," she adds.